 Supervision is not provided on campus before 7:30 AM, so students are not permitted on campus before 7:30 AM.
 School ends at 3:00 PM.

-Upon arrival at school after 7:30 AM, students are expected to enjoy a nutritious breakfast in the cafeteria.
-After breakfast, students leave the cafeteria and are directed to sit in front of their classroom until they are permitted to enter.
+Upon arrival at school after 7:30 AM, students are expected to obtain a nutritious breakfast from the cafeteria.
+Students may eat their breakfast outside of their classroom entrance until their teacher permits them to enter.

 Children will be allowed to enter their classroom beginning at 7:45 AM.

-The first bell rings at 7:55 AM and instruction begins promptly at 8:00 AM.
+The first bell rings at 7:45 AM and the tardy bell rings at 8:00 AM.
+Instruction begins promptly at 8:00 AM.

 It is important that your child be present at the beginning of the instructional day.
 If this conflicts with your family’s schedule, please contact one of the surrounding day care facilities (see numbers below) that will bring the children to school at the appropriate time.